-Essence Preparatory Public School is a tuition-free public school on the Eastside of San Antonio, opening in August 2022.
-Essence Prep will scale to kindergarten through 8th grade and was created to meet Black and Brown children’s educational, social, and emotional needs.
-Essence Prep has begun accepting applications for enrollment for the 2022–23 school year.
+Essence Preparatory Public School is a tuition-free public school on the Eastside of San Antonio that opened in August 2022.
+Essence Prep will scale to pre-kindergarten through 8th grades and was created to meet Black and Brown children’s educational, social, and emotional needs.
+Essence Prep has begun accepting applications for enrollment for the 2023–24 school year.
 We have put together a guide to help you learn more about Essence Prep in San Antonio and take steps to enroll your children for the coming school year.

 About Essence Prep

-Through rigorous academics, intentional character development, and cultivating student knowledge of self, Essence Prep prepares all K–8 students for high school, college, and beyond as leading agents of change in their communities.
+Through rigorous academics, intentional character development, and cultivating student knowledge of self, Essence Preparatory Charter School prepares all students in grades PK–8 for high school, college, and beyond as leading agents of change in their communities.

 Essence Prep in San Antonio

 Families can apply online to enroll their children at Essence Prep.
-Open enrollment for the 2022–23 school year continues through April 30, 2022.
-Essence Prep’s student lottery will be held on May 15, 2022.
+Open enrollment for the 2023–24 school year began on February 15, 2023 and continues through March 15, 2023.
+Essence Prep’s student lottery will be held on April 18, 2023.
 Students who are selected will receive an email inviting them to register.
 Students who are not selected will be placed on a waiting list and notified if a spot becomes available.
+Find more information in the enrollment FAQs.

 Charter Moms Chats